Aviation industry of Russia: Civil aircraft

 In October 2025, Hindustan Aeronautics Limited signed a memorandum of understanding with United Aircraft Corporation to manufacture the SJ-100 under license for the Indian domestic market, as part of the Indian Regional Jet strategy.
 This partnership marks the first time a passenger aircraft would be produced in India since the end of licensed production of the British Avro HS748 in 1988.
+In December 2025, during the 23rd India – Russia summit, Sergey Chemezov, the head of Rostec, stated that Russia and India had begun discussing the joint production of the Ilyushin Il-114 with Hindustan Aeronautics Limited.